nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 > -  #### 🔴 🔴 (note: the circle is just for illustration).
 I've added a yellow drop shadow on the right side of the player, which overlaps the left side of the circle.

+🟩 This example clearly shows how the player and obstacle interact when there’s a collision.